Club Fishing Rules

 9. No angler to permanently remove any fish from any water

 10. Senior anglers may use a maximum of 3 rods on all waters.
 You must not cast into another angler’s swim.
 As per NRW byelaws, do not leave your rods unattended with either a hook or bait in the water.
 It must be possible to exert immediate physical control over any rod with bait or hook in the water.
-Anglers fishing on pegs 2, 3, 4, 29, 32 and 38 must not leave the pegs whilst their rods are in the water, and must fish with their rods locked up.
 Bailiffs will interpret that you must be no more than 20 yards or 2 pegs from your rods irrespective of whether you carry a receiver.
 Fishing only permitted from designated pegs.
-No fishing from pegs 83 and 36 of the Fendrod.

-11. Junior anglers (under 17 years) must only use one rod at a time, unless all rods are alarmed (a maximum of two rods may then be used on any water).
-Please note that pre-teenage children and beginners have to be supervised by an adult and fish with them.
-You will not be allowed to place them in separate “swims”, they must fish from the same place as yourself.
+11. Junior anglers (under 16 years) must only use one rod at a time, unless all rods are alarmed (a maximum of two rods may then be used on any water).
+All juniors have to be supervised by an adult and fish with them, and can only night fish with an adult member.
+You will not be allowed to place them in separate “peg”, they must fish from the same place as yourself.
+If the adult is also fishing then they can only fish a maximum of 3 rods in total between the adult and junior member.
 If the adult has to cast, play fish and generally carry out fishing duties for the juniors then they too will need a fishing licence and permit.
-If the junior is proficient at angling then they can follow the standard club rules for their age group.

 12. Matches to be pegged around existing anglers on the water.
 During the build up to an open match, non-competitors must vacate the water by 7am on match days or 1pm Saturday for 24hr carp matches.